yongzhuang/DeepSVFilter/README.md

 		--sd_insert_size	<INT>	standard deviation of the insert size (optional)

 **2. augmentate**
       This option is used to do data augmentation for typical SVs.
+Note that this step is optional.

 	usage: DeepSVFilter augmentate [OPTIONS]